shehzar-pl/boilerplate/README.md

 `rails g active_admin:install ModelName`

 Running this you'll get all CRUD operations for this model along with Filteration ability on multiple parameters

+> Rename .env.sample to .env and add your keys